xg590/Learn_SX1276/README.md

    ```
 <img src="T-Beam.webp"> </img>
 ### How to use SX1276
-* Enable the module if use Adafruit RFM95W (No enable pin on other ESP32 development boards so they are always enabled)
+* Enable the Adafruit RFM95W before use (No enable pin on other ESP32 development boards so they are always enabled)
 * Configure SPI communication to control the LoRa modem
 * Choose LoRa Modem other than FSK/OOK Modem
+* Set parameters: bandwidth (bw), coding rate (CR), header mode, spreading factor (SF), syncword, preamble length, frequency, amplifier.
-* Set parameters: bandwidth (bw, Following waterfall diagram is what the signal out of LoRa modem looks like, I might provide a theoretical tutorial in the future), coding rate (CR), header mode, spreading factor (SF), syncword, preamble length, frequency, amplifier.
+  * Following waterfall diagram is what the signal out of LoRa modem looks like, I might provide a tutorial about parameters in the future
 * Set an interrupt routine service to read incoming message and to monitor modem's working status
 * Write FIFO data buffer when transmit and read when receive.
 ### Packet Structure